Max-RM/assertion-fixer/README.md

 # assertion-fixer
-A script that automatically fixes "assertions" for the Chinese MinecraftBedrock Edition - (McChinaDev)/(ModPC)
+A script that automatically fixes "assertions" for the Chinese Minecraft Bedrock Edition - (McChinaDev)/(ModPC)